bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The subindicators shoudl be available on their Indicator
 - [ ] The targets should be available on the Indicator too
 - [ ] Create a fixed list view for the subindicator rows
+- [ ] Having trouble when changing page with client routing: the edit and monitor pages dont load poperly.

+## 2014-04-02 12:28 Wednesday